INM-6/python-odmltables/doc/tutorial.rst

 In these three short examples you will learn how to:

-1. Generate a template odml starting from a table, which will then be used to
+1. Generate a template odML starting from a table, which will then be used to
-2. Manually enrich the odml via a tabular representation like it could be done in a daily workflow and finally how to
+2. Manually enrich the odML via a tabular representation like it could be done in a daily workflow and finally how to
-3. Reduce an odml, such that it can be used for a laboratory notebook or specific overviews
+3. Reduce an odML, such that it can be used for a laboratory notebook or specific overviews

+All source files can be found in the examples folder of the python-odmltables package .

 .. _example1:

-Example 1: Generating a template odml
+Example 1: Generating a template odML
 -------------------------------------

-In this example you will learn how to generate an odml template file starting from an empty xls file.
-First you need to create an empty xls file 'Example1.xls' and fill the first row with the header titles.
-In principle only four header title are necessary to generate an odml from an xls table ('Path to Section', 'Property Name', 'Value' and 'odML Data Type').
-Here we use two additional header titles ('Data Unit', 'Property Definition') as this information is important for the later understanding of the metadata structure.
+In this example you will learn how to generate an odML template file starting from an empty xls file.
+First you need to create an empty xls file 'example1.xls' using your preferred spreadsheet software and fill the first row with the header titles.
+In principle only four header title are necessary to generate an odML from an xls table ('Path to Section', 'Property Name', 'Value' and 'odML Data Type').
+Here we use two additional header titles ('Data Unit', 'Property Definition') as this information is important later in understanding of the metadata structure.
 The table should now look like this:

 |